Dave Cooper: Biography

 At the turn of the century, Cooper morphed into an oil painter, showing alternately at galleries in Los Angeles and New York City.
 He also had a large retrospective of his comicbook artwork in Angouleme and Paris in 2002.
 Monographs of his paintings included introductions by comedian David Cross, and filmmaker Guillermo del Toro.

-Around 2008 Cooper turned his attention to the field of animation, ultimately getting two of his original kids TV shows greenlit — Pig Goat Banana Cricket for Nickelodeon and The Bagel and Becky Show for Teletoon/BBC.
+Around 2008, Cooper turned his attention to the field of animation, ultimately getting two of his original kids TV shows greenlit — Pig Goat Banana Cricket for Nickelodeon and The Bagel and Becky Show for Teletoon/BBC (based on the book Bagel’s Lucky Hat) despite not being involve the latter show’s production.
 His short adult film, The Absence of Eddy Table was released in the fall of 2016 and has since won a number of awards internationally.

-In the summer of 2017 Cooper returned to oil painting, embarking on ambitious new works for his largest gallery show to date — 70 paintings for Paris 2020.
+In the summer of 2017, Cooper returned to oil painting, embarking on ambitious new works for his largest gallery show to date — 70 paintings for Paris 2020.
 Concurrently, he completed his largest single commission for a Madrid museum—a 13'-wide nod to Bosch's The Garden of Earthly Delights.

-In 2019, a French publisher will release a 300-page English/French retrospective of Cooper's work, Pillowy, the Art of Dave Cooper.
+In 2019, a French publisher released a 300-page English/French retrospective of Cooper's work, Pillowy, the Art of Dave Cooper.
 Also in 2019, Cooper joined the board of directors of Ottawa's cutting-edge artist-run centre Saw Gallery.